linkedin/venice/docs/dev_guide/style_guide.md

 Another example is interrogating a map to see if it contains a key, and if true, then getting that key out of the map.
 This requires 2 lookups, whereas in fact only 1 lookup would suffice, as we can get a value from the map and then check whether it's null.
-Moreover, doing it in 1 lookup is actually cleaner, since it eliminates the race condition where the lookup may exist during the `containsKey` check but then get removed prior to the subsequent `get` call.
+Moreover, doing it in 1 lookup is actually cleaner, since it eliminates the race condition where the lookup may exist during the `containsKey` check but then be removed prior to the subsequent `get` call.
 Again, the faster code is cleaner.

 Yet another example is using the optimal data structure for a given use case.
 A frequent use case within Venice is to